 Phone: 1-800-827-6311 or 1-800-827-0336

 In some of these “rescue” scams, a con artist promises to help you save your home, but is actually intent on stealing your home or most of the equity you have accumulated in your home.
-According to the FTC, the following predatory scams have been reported:
+According to the FTC, the following are warning signs of a mortgage relief scam:

-- The foreclosure prevention specialist: The “specialist” really is a phony counselor who charges hefty fees in exchange for making a few phone calls or completing some paperwork that a homeowner could easily do for himself.
+- Scammers may pose as a foreclosure prevention specialist, but really is a phony counselor who charges hefty fees in exchange for making a few phone calls or completing some paperwork that a homeowner could easily do for himself.
 None of the actions result in saving the home.
 Turning to a HUD-approved counselor for assistance is one way to avoid this type of fraud.

 Pets are not only companions, but part of the family.
 If you are faced with foreclosure and need to move where pets are not allowed, or if you can no longer afford to maintain your pet, please do not abandon your pet.
 Try to find a friend, co-worker or family member willing to accept your pet.
 Animal shelters and animal rescue organizations are also listed below: